zaschiff/CompleteWebDeveloperBootcamp/README.md

 This is the second code along project in the unit.
 In this project, we use bootstrap 3 to build a well rounded albeit minimalist design for a landing page for a website.
 This project again uses bootstrap 3 to illustrate the benefits of using the bootstrap framework and at the same time allows us to show customization of prebuilt tools.

-## Unit 8: Bootstrap 4
+## Unit 8 & 9: Bootstrap 4

 this unit covers the changes made in bootstrap form version 4 to 4.
 The html files in this folder are all code alongs to demonstrate the changes made in the version changes.
 Colt goes into them more in detail in the video.
+HTML files are individual video lecture code alongs that are for practice in using the specific new utilities.

+### Pattern Project

+First code along project using Bootstrap 4.
+This project recreates a small image gallery in cards.
+It takes advantge of the new tuilites of bootstrap 4.